Plaquette Renormalization Scheme for Tensor Network States: Results

+Analyzing the critical behavior by fitting a power-law, $(h_c-h)^\beta$, to the data for $L\ge 16$ (where we do not observe any jumps), we find that the behavior close to the transition can be described by a mean-field exponent, $\beta=1/2$, as shown in Fig.~\ref{crit}.
+For $L=8$ the behavior is different, with a very small exponent (related to the ``quasi-discontinuities'' discussed above).
+In Ref.~\onlinecite{liu} it was argued the critical behavior for TNSs should, in general, be expected to be of mean-field form for systems of infinite size and finite tensor (or matrix, in one dimension) size $m$.
+The true critical behavior (exponent) should emerge with increasing $m$ (for large system sizes) in a window that tends toward $h_c$ as the system size is increased.

-Fig.~\ref{corr} shows the spin-spin correlation function $C(r_{ij})=\langle S^z_iS^z_j\rangle$ averaged over all equidistant spins close to $h_c$.
-This shows behavior clearly different from a simple $m=1$ product state, which only gives a constant $C(r)=\langle S^z_i\rangle^2$ for $r>0$.
-Characteristic boundary enhancements of the correlations at $r\approx L/2$ are seen for the smaller sizes.
+Fig.~\ref{corr} shows the spin-spin correlation function $C(r_{ij})=\langle \sigma^z_i\sigma^z_j\rangle$ averaged over all equidistant spins close to $h_c$.
+We have here chosen the particular values of $h$ for each system size in such a way that the curves for different system sizes coincide approximately and that the long-distance value is relatively small (i.e., a weakly ordered system).
+The behavior is clearly different from a simple $m=1$ product state (mean-field theory), which only gives a constant $C(r)=\langle \sigma^z_i\rangle^2$ for $r>0$.
+The correlations instead decay over a distance of several lattice spacings.
+This shows that the scheme can account for non-trivial quantum fluctuations.
+Characteristic boundary enhancements of the correlations at $r\approx L/2$ are also seen.
+It is not possible, however, to observe truly critical correlations with the small, $m=2$, tensors that we have used here.
+This is related to the asymptotic mean-field behavior seen in Fig.~\ref{crit}.

+We finally confirm that the calculations satisfy the variational bound of the energy.
+Unbiased results for comparison was obtained using quantum Monte Carlo calculations \cite{aws03} for the same lattice sizes.
+Fig.~\ref{energy} shows the energy versus the field for $L=32$, as well as the relative error for several system sizes.
+The results of the tensor-network calculations are always higher.
+As expected, the error is peaked close to the phase transition.
+It also grows slightly with the system size, which is also not unexpected.
+For $L=32$, some of the data points (the one at the peak as well as those for the largest fields) are likely affected by incomplete optimization of the tensors.